platanus¶

 So a std::set<std::int32_t> consumes 32 bytes for each value stored.

-This btree implementation stores the fixed number of values on a nodes (usually 64) and doesn't store child
+This btree implementation stores the fixed number of values on nodes (often around 64 when MaxNumOfValues is left at platanus::kAutoSize) and doesn't store child pointers for leaf nodes.

 The result is that a platanus::btree_set<std::int32> may use much less memory per stored value.